Divyansh896/Python-projects/README.md

 # Python-projects
-I developed the programs using python
+I developed the programs using python language